Satanism – Explanation, History and Modern Significance

 What is Satanism?

-Historical origins of Satanism
+Historical Origins of Satanism

 Modern Satanism and the Church of Satan

-Modern Satanism is significantly shaped by the founding of the :contentReference[oaicite:0]{index=0} in 1966 by :contentReference[oaicite:1]{index=1} .
-With the "Satanic Bible", LaVey formulated a clear, atheistic philosophy that remains the most well-known point of reference for contemporary Satanism.
+Modern Satanism is significantly shaped by the founding of the Church of Satan in 1966 by Anton LaVey.
+LaVey formulated a clear, atheistic philosophy with "The Satanic Bible," which remains the best-known point of reference for contemporary Satanism.

-The central values of LaVey Satanism are:
+Central values of LaVeyan Satanism are:

 • radical individualism

-• Personal responsibility instead of blind morality
+• self-responsibility instead of blind morality

-• Criticism of hypocrisy and dogma
+• criticism of hypocrisy and dogmas

 Symbolism in Satanism